Time (TVXQ album)

-Time (stylized as TIME) is the sixth Japanese studio album (twelfth overall) by South Korean pop duo Tohoshinki, released by Avex Trax on March 6, 2013.
+Time (stylized in all caps) is the sixth Japanese studio album (twelfth overall) by South Korean pop duo Tohoshinki, released by Avex Trax on March 6, 2013.
 The record was released in four physical versions, each with a theme cover – Version A (Past), a CD+DVD version with music videos; Version B (Present), another CD+DVD version with off-shot movies and live performances; Version C (Future), a CD only version with two bonus tracks; and Version D, a Bigeast fan club limited edition.
 Musically, Time is primarily an electropop album, with dubstep, electronic dance music, and R&B influences.

 Time was Tohoshinki's fastest-selling studio album, selling over 160,000 copies on the first day and over 240,000 copies within the first week of release.
 The album was also Tohoshinki's third consecutive album to debut at the top of the Oricon Albums Chart and the Billboard Japan Top Albums.

 The album spawned four hit singles, all of which peaked within the Top 2 on the Oricon Weekly Charts and sold over 150,000 copies each.

 Background

-It was first announced that Tohoshinki would be releasing their sixth Japanese album on January 16, 2013 through their official Japanese site.
+It was first announced that Tohoshinki would be releasing their sixth Japanese album on January 16, 2013, through their official Japanese site.
 The album's title was revealed to be Time and that its release date was March 6, 2013.
 It was also stated that the album would come in four versions: CD version, 2 CD+DVD versions, and a special BigEast version.